itvgenomics/organpipe/README.md

 ### Prerequisites
 Before installing the required software, make sure you have the following:
 - A Linux-based operating system (e.g., Ubuntu, CentOS, Fedora)
+>⚠️ **Windows Users**: If you are using Windows, OrganPipe must be run in a WSL2 local folder (not on a Windows folder, e.g /mnt/c) to ensure proper file system and performance compatibility.
 - Python (version 3.5 or later) installed on your system
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed on your system